ethereum-optimism/community-hub/src/docs/identity/app.md

 ## AttestationStation v1

 - [EAS Scan](https://optimism.easscan.org/).
 This no-code interface lets you build schemas, query, and submit attestations.
+- [Citizen Attestations](https://citizen-attestations.xyz).
+An attestation explorer for Optimism focusing on attestations that are relevant for the OP Citizens eligibility process.
+- [Attest Fest](https://attest-fest.party).
+Create multiple EAS attestations using the power of CSV and Safe multisig wallets.
+It's an attest fest, yaay!

 ## AttestationStation v0